vessahnjoya/gemini-lite/REPORT.md

 - What is the relative sequence number of the start of this data block?

     `0`

 - What is the raw sequence number of the start of this data block?

     `762728800`

 - What will the next relative sequence number be?

     `1`

 6- Look at the very next packet, coming back to the client from the server.

 - What is its relative acknowledgement number?

     `1`

 - What is its raw acknowledgement number?

     `762728801`

 - How do these numbers relate to the numbers from the previous question?

     `increase by 1`

 7- Find the packet(s) conveying the Gemini Lite™ reply data from the server to the client

 - How many of them are there in your capture?
 (When I did this, I had two separate packets, one with the reply line and one with the body.)

     `1, when i filter for "ip.src == 10.2.0.101 && tcp.srcport == 1958 && ip.dst == 10.2.2.169 && tcp.len > 0" i get 1 packet which contains the body and the reply line (see filtered-packet.txt file under report-images folder).`

 8- Find the first packet with the TCP FIN bit set.

--Is it a packet from the client or from the server
+- Is it a packet from the client or from the server

     `from the client`

 #### lab 5: Packet capture of joining a network

-1- What are the source and destination ethernet addresses for the request packet?
+- What are the source and destination ethernet addresses for the request packet?

     `source: 5e:05:18:37:73:a2,
 destination: ff:ff:ff:ff:ff:ff`

-2- What are the IP source and destination addresses in the request packet?
+- What are the IP source and destination addresses in the request packet?

     `source: 0.0.0.0, destination: 255.255.255.255`

-3- What are the UDP source and destination port numbers in the request packet?
+- What are the UDP source and destination port numbers in the request packet?

     `source: 68, destination: 67`

-4- What is the value of the DHCP “Your (client) IP address” field in the request packet?
+- What is the value of the DHCP “Your (client) IP address” field in the request packet?

     `IP: 0.0.0.0`

-5- Does the request contain an Option 50 (Requested IP Address)?
+- Does the request contain an Option 50 (Requested IP Address)?
 If so, what is the IP address being requested?

     `Requested IP: 10.2.2.169`

-6- What are the source and destination ethernet addresses for the ACK packet?
+- What are the source and destination ethernet addresses for the ACK packet?

     `source: 2c:cf:67:32:7f:67, destination: 5e:05:18:37:73:a2`

-7- What are the IP source and destination addresses in the ACK packet?
+- What are the IP source and destination addresses in the ACK packet?

     `source: 10.2.0.1, destination: 10.2.2.169`

-8- What are the UDP source and destination port numbers in the ACK packet?
+- What are the UDP source and destination port numbers in the ACK packet?

     `source: 67, destination: 68`

-9- What is the value of the DHCP “Your (client) IP address” field in the ACK packet?
+- What is the value of the DHCP “Your (client) IP address” field in the ACK packet?

     `IP: 10.2.2.169`

-10- What are the values of the following DHCP options in the ACK packet?
+- What are the values of the following DHCP options in the ACK packet?

-`Option (1) Subnet Mask: 255.255.252.0, length: 4`
+    `Option (1) Subnet Mask: 255.255.252.0`

-`Option (3) Router: 10.2.0.3, length: 4`
+    `Option (3) Router: 10.2.0.3`

-`Option (6) Domain Name Server: 10.2.0.1, length: 4`
+    `Option (6) Domain Name Server: 10.2.0.1`

-11- Look back at Lab 2.
+- Look back at Lab 2.
 Use the appropriate command (ip route, netstat -rn, or route print) to print out your laptop’s forwarding table.
 Satisfy yourself you can find the Subnet Mask and Router from the DHCP ACK packet in your machine’s forwarding table.
 Copy and paste the table into your report.

     `unfortunately I did not answer these questions during the lab hence cannot have the subnet mask inside the route table as I am not connected to the kale network anymore`

 #### lab 5: Packet capture of Gemini Lite™ server